mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/10/01-coroutines.md

 }
 ```

-The first coroutine runs on the `Default dispatcher`.
+The first coroutine runs on the `Default` dispatcher.
 It is a loop that performs a hundred iterations by stopping for a second at each iteration and writing an iteration message to the Logcat console.
 Meanwhile, the second coroutine behaves exactly like the first one but, when it ends, it returns the control to the main thread running the `FromCoroutine` method.

 Let us inspect the result of this code in the debug environment.